40 different sites in the North to receive internet connections

 Sayed-khaiyum says developments like these will ensure that services are made available to every Fijian regardless of geographical locations

-“This is why the government has got a project, for example, we have in the north – we have ‘Connect the unconnected’ which we’re working together with the World Bank and we hope in the next few weeks, there’ll be over 40 different sites in Vanua levu that actually will have internet access”
+“This is why government has got a project for example we have in the north – we have connect the unconnected which we’re working together with the World Bank and we hope in the next few weeks, there’ll be over 40 different sites in Vanua levu that actually will have internet access”

 Acting Director of the Legal Aid Commission Shahin Ali says this digital system will streamline services provided by the Commission to a much wider audience.